ProtonMail/componentGenerator/README.md

 # Component Generator

-CLI to create a new components: [Angular Front-End for ProtonMail](https://github.com/ProtonMail/Angular).
+CLI to create new components: [Angular Front-End for ProtonMail](https://github.com/ProtonMail/Angular).

 ## Requirements

 - node.js >= **v8**

-## Usage with custom alias

-To test you can add an alias to have a better command.
+## How to install

 1. Clone and cd into the directory
 2. `$ npm install`